-For many of us, both types of art seem similar, but there are many noticeable differences between them, which is what we're here to discuss today in a fun and easy way.
+For many of us, both types of art seem similar, but there are many noticeable differences between them, which is why we're here to discuss them today in a fun and easy way.

 Before comparing the differences between each art type, we must first understand the purpose behind their creation.

 Fine art is basically part of the visual arts, which showcase creativity, expression, and aesthetics.
 It includes traditional forms like painting, drawing, sculpture, printmaking, digital art, and video installations.

 Fine arts definition differs from applied or decorative arts.
 It is valued for its creative talent, uniqueness, and cultural relevance and frequently transmits emotions, thoughts, or messages.

 Commercial art is also called advertising art or applied art.
 It is basically a visual art form created to serve the core purpose of selling or marketing a product, service, or idea.

 As we already explained above, fine art mainly focuses on aesthetics, creativity, and intellectual expression, whereas commercial art is more focused on advertisements, packaging, marketing materials, and other promotional media.

 The ultimate purpose of commercial art is to influence consumer behavior and increase the commercial success of the promoted product or service.

 What Is A Commercial Artist?

 If you’re wondering what a commercial artist is and what he does, then he’s someone who uses their creative skills to produce appealing and persuasive visuals that attract consumers and convey specific messages to target audiences.